imor/mini-lsm/mini-lsm-book/src/week1-07-sst-optimizations.md

 ## Test Your Understanding

-* How does the bloom filter help with the SST filtering process?
+- How does the bloom filter help with the SST filtering process?
 What kind of information can it tell you about a key? (may not exist/may exist/must exist/must not exist)
-* Consider the case that we need a backward iterator.
+- Consider the case that we need a backward iterator.
 Does our key compression affect backward iterators?
-* Can you use bloom filters on scan?
+- Can you use bloom filters on scan?
-* What might be the pros/cons of doing key-prefix encoding over adjacent keys instead of with the first key in the block?
+- What might be the pros/cons of doing key-prefix encoding over adjacent keys instead of with the first key in the block?

-We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.
+We do not provide reference answers to the questions, and feel free to discuss them in the Discord community.

 {{#include copyright.md}}